-Your LTD benefits will not be reduced by income from private or individual disability plans.
+Your LTD benefits will not be reduced by income from private or individual disability plans or from ICBC for motor vehicle accidents on or after May 17, 2018.

 LTD benefits are reduced by the amount of other disability income to which you are entitled upon first becoming eligible for the other income.
 Future increases in the other income (e.g. based on Canadian Consumer Price Index or similar indexing arrangements) will not further reduce your LTD benefits until your LTD benefit is re-calculated ("indexed") based on current wage rates (i.e. every 4 years).